How Bad Behavior Can Lose A Lucrative Endorsement Deal - And Consumer Trust

 No one is perfect.
 And as people who are constantly under a bright light and a fine microscope, celebrities know this better than anyone.
 One tiny wrong step or social post can send the twittersphere into anarchy.
 And it may cause a brand to end an endorsement deal if the brand management disagrees with the celeb's actions, behavior or thoughts - especially after a big screw up.
 Effective immediately, and possibly at the cost of millions of dollars.

-In this post Hollywood Branded looks at the worst cases of when celebrity endorsements go wrong and exactly what happened to make these celebrity partnerships turn sour - and how to keep them from happening to your brand.
+And of late, a LOT of celebrities have found themselves in some pretty hot water, not only damaging their own brand, but also the content they star in.
+In this blog, Hollywood Branded looks at the worst cases of when celebrity endorsements go wrong and exactly what happened to make these celebrity partnerships turn sour - and how to keep them from happening to your brand.

 50 Cent And Effen